An assortment of vital survival items including a flashlight, water, medication, and other essentials, key for bartering during crisis situations.

 Food, water, and medical supplies cease to be perceived as objects of trade and become objects necessary for existence.

-In such a situation, people can take care of their immediate capacity needs and hopefully trade the excess for other valued goods.
+In such a situation, people can meet their immediate capacity needs and, hopefully, trade the excess for other valued goods.
 This type of economy thrives in most developing countries, and these goods are the center of the prevailing barter economy.

 How Bartering Can Meet Immediate Survival Needs